StuartAshby/tensorflow-ninjago-character-classification/README.md

 ![Ninjago characters](https://www.sky.com/assets2/lego-ninjago-masters-of-spinjitzu-tile-bd99b78c.jpg)

 The basis for this project can be found in [Tensorflow's Image Recognition docs](https://www.tensorflow.org/tutorials/image_recognition).
+In this project I've retrained the Tensorflow Inception model to add new image classifications.

 This setup is for a Mac.
 Let's get Tensorflow fired up.
 We'll run this in a Virtualenv to keep it separate and interference-free from other Python stuff on our machine.
 We're running Python 2.7.x here.
 Please note this will also run with Python 3.x with some minor adjustments to our commands.